To answer to this question, it comes down to a number of factors and will depend on your unique situation.

 Your credit score and history will greatly impact your ability to obtain a credit card or personal loan.

 If you have very good credit, then obtaining either should be achievable.
 If you have bad credit then generally a credit card will be harder to get than a personal loan because it does not have structured repayments and can more easily get out of control.

-OUTCOME: Before you consider the costs, find out what your credit score is to get an understanding of what you’re eligible for.
+OUTCOME: Before you consider the costs, find out what your credit score is to get an understanding of what you’re currently eligible for.

 If you’re easily tempted to spend money, then choosing a credit card over a personal loan could cost you far more than you first thought.

 OUTCOME: Be realistic as to the type of spender you are.
-If you splash out regularly, credit cards can be too much of a temptation and could cost you more in the long run.
+If you splash out regularly, credit cards may be too much of a temptation and could cost you more in the long run.